mend/renovate-ce-ee/docs/2-configuration.md

 For the Webhook URL field, point it to `/webhook` on port 80 of the server that you will run Renovate Pro on, e.g. http://1.2.3.4/webhook
 Be sure to enter a webhook secret too.
 If you don't care about the value, then enter 'renovate' as that is the default secret that the webhook handler process uses.

+You can use the [Renovate icon](https://renovatebot.com/images/icon.png) for the app/bot if you desire.

 ## Configure Renovate Pro

 Renovate Pro requires configuration via environment variables in addition to Renovate OSS's regular configuration: